-The Office of Environmental Management (EM) is responsible for environmental restoration, waste management, technology development, and facility transition and management.
-EM oversees an annual budget of approximately $6 billion dollars.
-Over 90 percent of EM’s budget is contracted out to industry.
-With such a significant portion awarded to contractors each year, achieving excellence in the Department’s management of contracts is our objective.
-The EM Office of Acquisition and Contract Management, working closely with EM sites, supports execution of the EM mission by overseeing the award and execution of contracts.
+The Office of Environmental Management (EM) is responsible for environmental restoration, waste management, technology development as well as facility transition and management.
+EM oversees an annual budget of approximately $7.2 billion dollars, over 90 percent of which is contracted to industry.
+With such a significant portion awarded to outside contractors each year, achieving excellence in the department’s management of contracts is a main priority of EM’s.
+The EM Office of Acquisition and Project Management, working closely with EM sites, supports EM’s mission by overseeing the award and execution of contracts.
 In accordance with DOE P 547.1A, Small Business First Policy, approved March 30, 2018, the department is committed to maximizing opportunities for small business contracts and subcontracts.
 This policy ensures prime contracting opportunities are made available to the maximum extent practicable.
 Additionally, the department implemented a policy aimed at pursuing the increased use of fixed price and fixed unit rate contracts.
 This practice places the appropriate amount of risk and responsibility on the contractor while providing maximum incentive for the contractor to control costs and perform work safely and efficiently.

-One of the major focuses of the EM Federal workforce is to carry out an effective and efficient process for acquiring services for construction, deactivation and decommissioning, waste management, and environmental cleanup.
-EM created the EM Acquisition Center to provide a centralized focus on the major procurements that are required for EM to fulfill its mission.
+One of the major focuses of the EM federal workforce is to carry out an effective and efficient process for acquiring services for construction, deactivation and decommissioning, waste management, and environmental cleanup.
+EM created the EM Acquisition Center (EMAC) to provide a centralized focus on the major procurements that are required for EM to fulfill its mission.
 The EMAC provides an integrated business system that supports operations and field offices in the planning, procurement and managing of major EM acquisitions.
-The EMAC along with representatives from the sites, develop and implement site and project specific acquisition and contract strategies, including award of major contracts.
-This is achieved with collaboration with the DOE Office of Procurement and Assistance Management.
+The EMAC, along with representatives from the sites, develop and implement site and project specific acquisition and contract strategies, including the awarding of major contracts.
+This is achieved through collaboration with the Office of Acquisition Management.
 Upon award, contracts are administered by the operations and site offices.

-All EM procurement offices execute their acquisition and oversight responsibilities through a standardized process with a clear delineation of roles and responsibilities; more focused contracting resources and expertise, clear expectations, and uniform guidance throughout the EM Program.
-EM continues to focus on reducing the time required to conduct major procurements through improved planning, integration, communication, tracking, and by having the necessary resources and expertise available when required.
+All EM procurement offices execute their acquisition and oversight responsibilities through a standardized process with a clear delineation of roles and responsibilities.
+EM continues to focus on increasing the efficiency of conducting major procurements through improved planning, integration, communication, and tracking, as well as ensuring the necessary resources and expertise are available.